kmpm/gopro-py-api/README.md

 # GoPro API for Python using asyncio and aiohttp
-Started of as a fork of https://github.com/KonradIT/gopro-py-api and who knows, it might be merged in.
+Started of as a fork of https://github.com/KonradIT/gopro-py-api and who knows, it might be merged back in there.

 __Warning__ This is very much a work in progress.